Domaine Jolivet, Saint Joseph

 In 2013 Bastien Jolivet returned to his family domain to make wine.
 He had done internships in New Zealand and South Africa, and then worked four years side by side with Stéphane Montez at Saint Joseph’s Domaine du Monteillet.
 Upon his return home, his father stopped selling the harvest to the co-op and began to farm the vines with his son for themselves.

-The Jolivets tend 23.5 acres of vines in St-Jean-de-Muzols in the heart of the original St-Joseph appellation.
+The Jolivets tend 23.5 acres of vines in St-Jean-de-Muzols in the core of the original St-Joseph appellation (the heart and soul of them can be seen on the hillside above).
 At its creation in 1956, the appellation was centered on Tournon, opposite Tain l’Hermitage, and encompassed six villages whose terraced hillside vineyards were capable of making wine a clear cut above generic Côtes du Rhône.
 Of those six villages, three represented the core with rich histories of grape growing and wine making.
 They were Tournon, Mauves, and St-Jean-de-Muzols—with St Jean succinctly celebrating the vine’s age-old importance in its eleventh-century church, where grapes are carved into the capitals of its columns.

 In 1969 the appellation was extended from those original six communes to twenty-six, growing from a six-mile stretch along the west bank of the Rhone to nearly 40 miles, a much-criticized change but one reflecting the new economic power of wine.
 In the early 1990s, responding to this criticism, the syndicate of growers restricted the total area available to be planted from 7,000 hectares to less than 3,500, and created a mechanism to reduce vineyards planted on poor sites– mainly on the plain or high on the cold plateau– over a 30-year period.
 Still, today the appellation goes from Condrieu down to Valence, a length easily broken into a northern and southern zone with stylistic differences.
 The demarcation is the village of Sarras.
 In general terms, wine from the northern zone tends to be more peppery, leaner, more taut and reserved, whereas wine from the southern zone, especially in the original appellation, tends to be riper, well constituted with tannic structure, more generous and open.